atoponce/deckware/README.md

 A sufficiently shuffled deck of 52 playing cards produces log2(52!) ~= 225.581 bits of entropy.
 Deckware uses [Lehmer Code][4] to assign a unique number to every possible permutation in 52 factorial (52!).
 However, to remain uniform, any identifier that is larger than 2^225-1 is rejected, and the user will need to reshuffle the deck.
-Unfortunately, this is expected to happen about 40% of the time.
+Unfortunately, this is expected to happen about 1 in every 3 shuffles.

 [4]: https://en.wikipedia.org/wiki/Lehmer_code